 \section{Introduction}

 As machine learning becomes ubiquitous in high-impact decision-making, enforcing fairness in data-driven predictive models becomes an increasingly important problem to solve.
 Unfair models can perpetuate discrimination, lead to social injustice, and strengthen unconscious bias by making decisions that are implicitly based on protected attributes.
-In fact, we have already seen this happen in healthcare with melanoma detection models performing better on lighter skin tones~\cite{rajkomar2018ensuring}, and in natural language processing with hate-speech detection models perpetuating bias related to gendered terms~\cite{NASCIMENTO2022117032}.

-Much of recent research regarding fairness aims to develop mathematical definitions of various societal and ethical notions of fairness, as well as build machine learning models that can satisfy these fairness constraints~\cite{10.1145/3457607}.
-Fairness constraints in existing models can be injected in one of three places: before training (\textit{pre-processing}), during training (\textit{in-processing}), or after training (\textit{post-processing})~\cite{https://doi.org/10.48550/arxiv.2108.04884}.
+In fact, we have already seen this happen in healthcare with melanoma detection models performing better on lighter skin tones~\cite{rajkomar2018ensuring}, and in natural language processing with hate speech detection models perpetuating bias related to gendered terms~\cite{NASCIMENTO2022117032}.
+Much of recent research regarding fairness aims to develop mathematical definitions of various societal and ethical notions of fairness, as well as build machine learning models that can satisfy these fairness constraints~\cite{bias}.
+Fairness constraints in existing models can be injected in one of three places: before training, i.e., \textit{pre-processing}; during training, i.e., \textit{in-processing}; or after training, i.e., \textit{post-processing}~\cite{https://doi.org/10.48550/arxiv.2108.04884}.

 Although current fairness optimisation strategies are able to mitigate the bias of different learning models, the generalisability of these methods remains an open problem.
 Many of the mathematical definitions of fairness are group-based, where a target metric is equalised or enforced over sub-populations in the data.
 We call these sub-populations \textit{protected groups}.
 Most fairness optimisation strategies heavily rely on these protected class values.
-Unfortunately, in practice there is always a question as to how reliable this information is; data can be missing, mislabelled, or simply be noisy~\cite{eotheory}.
+Unfortunately, in practice there is always a question as to how reliable this information is; data can be missing, mislabelled, or simply noisy~\cite{eotheory}.
 These data are often entered by humans, and can contain misleading or false protected information due to the fear of discrimination or disclosure~\cite{SongM}.
 On top of this, surveyed participants can also give different answers depending on how a question is phrased~\cite{MinsonJuliaA2018Ettt}.
 This severely limits the generalisability of existing fairness strategies.